BurntSushi/blog/content/post/encephalitis.md

 I was recently diagnosed with [anti-NMDA receptor encephalitis].
 It is an autoimmune disorder where your body's normally helpful antibodies [start acting strangely].
 This leads to inflammation in the brain.
-This short blog briefly discusses some of my experience and prognosis.
+This blog briefly discusses some of my experience and prognosis.

 **Target audience**: Anyone relying on my work for their own projects.